alekshi/topology_builder/README.md

 * Rectangle as broadcast network
 * All FRR daemons are enable
 * MPLS is disable
+* IPv6 is disable
+* SSH authentication by login/password (root/root)
 Use ``` --help ```  to see all options
 5. Launch docker-compose file to create topology
 ```
 docker-compose up -d
 ```
 6. Check ports what are exposed for ssh connection using ```docker container ls```  By default 2000+ ports are used for ssh and root/root credentials.
+It is possible to create own password or use public key for SSH authentication.
+Use ``` --help ```